-During the novel coronavirus pandemic, I was specifically searching out less traveled hiking trails and state parks that I could take my kids to and still adhere to social distancing.
+One day I was specifically searching out less-traveled hiking trails and state parks that I could take my kids to.
 Since my third grader is studying South Carolina state history, I was hoping to throw in a few places that could also serve as teaching lessons.
-Kings Mountain State Park fits both those goals.
+Kings Mountain State Park fits both of those goals.

 A State Park and a National Park

 Kings Mountain is the site of the Revolutionary War battle that took place on October 7, 1780.
 Thomas Jefferson called it “The turn of the tide of success.”
 It was the first major battle the Patriots won over the Loyalists since the British invaded Charleston in May of that year.
 So this was a big deal.
 It was also fought between Americans except for Patrick Ferguson, a British national, who led the Loyalists in the battle and ultimately perished on that day.